G-Rishika/PRODIGY_SD_02/README.md

-Number Guessing Game
+Number Guessing Game - Internship Task 2

 This is a simple web-based application where the user tries to guess a randomly generated number between 1 and 100.
 The game provides real-time feedback and tracks the user's best score across sessions using browser storage.

 Features